kaleb-asfaw/adAcceleration/README.md

 ✓ Automatically bypasses skippable ads
 ✓ Mutes and accelerates unskippable ads
 ✓ Can enable/disable functionality at any time (via extension popup)
-✓ Tracks user analytics: user can view number of minutes saved through using Ad Accelerate (via extension popup)
+✓ Tracks user analytics: user can view number of minutes saved (via extension popup)
 ✓ Result: cut ad times by over 95%!

 # Feedback

-If you have any suggestions or bugs, please contact us at ____@gmail.com
+If you have any suggestions or bugs, please contact us at adAcceleration@gmail.com